Interesting Facts About The Capital of Chile

 Santiago was founded in 1541 by Pedro de Valdivia.

-The capital of Chile is known for being the largest city in South America and Latin America and a major industrial hub.
+Chile’s capital, known as the largest city in South America and Latin America, serves as a major industrial hub.